 Mix all ingredients together and pack into a mold.
 Allow to harden overnight.
 Add to a warm bath and enjoy.

-See also Jojoba Oil: Benefits, Uses, and Side Effects – A Comprehensive Guide
+See also Lemon Eucalyptus Essential Oil: A Guide to Benefits, Uses and Side Effects

 Ravensara sugar scrub for soft and glowing skin